Jiaxin-yyjx/Jiaxin-yyjx/README.md

 ### 👋 Hello!
 I'm Jiaxin Yang

-#### I'm a graduate of The Ohio State University and working as a Research Assistant at The Ohio State University.
+#### I'm a graduate of The Ohio State University and studying as a Graduate Student at Columbia University.

 <!--
 **Jiaxin-yyjx/Jiaxin-yyjx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.